-Client integration setting in SharePoint enables or disables SharePoint-Client applications integration, such as starting client application based on the document types.
-It also provides features such as Open in Explorer view, Upload multiple documents, Edit in datasheet, etc.
+Client integration setting in SharePoint enables or disables SharePoint-Client applications integration, such as starting client applications based on the document types.
+It also provides features such as Open in Explorer view, upload multiple documents, Edit in the datasheet, etc.

 Enable client integration in SharePoint 2013 central administration

 SharePoint client integration is not enabled in forms authentication, by default.
 To activate client integration in SharePoint, follow these steps:

 - Go to SharePoint 2013 Central Administration >> Application Management >> Click on “Manage Web Applications” under Web Applications.

 - Select your target web application for which you would like to enable or disable client integration.

 - Click on the “Authentication Providers” button from the ribbon.